Hidden long-range correlations in the ion distribution at the graphite / [bmim][NTf$_2$] electrified interface

 Water is present in a few of the samples at relatively low concentration (20 molar \%, corresponding to less that $1$ wgt\%).
 At these concentrations, we verified that water molecules move in the [bmim][NTf$_2$] liquid virtually independently from each other, their clustering being limited to a few water dimers and very rare trimers over the entire sample.
 Hence, their evolution is determined primarily by the structure and dynamics of the IL fraction, whose properties, in turn, are affected by the water contamination by a relative variation that exceeds the mass fraction concentration of water in the system.
 In the present computation water is described by the three-sites FBA/$\epsilon$ model of Ref.~\onlinecite{FBAoe}, which represents water molecules as flexible, with bonded and non-bonded parts of the force field only slightly re-parametrised with respect to the rigid (SPC\cite{spc}) and flexible (SPC/Fw\cite{fw}) three-sites simple charge water model.
 The FBA/$\epsilon$ model has been selected because already used in combination with a [bmim][NTf$_2$] model of the same overall density.\cite{FBAbmim}

 All planar capacitor samples are enclosed in an orthorhombic box, with periodic boundary conditions applied.
 More precisely, at first samples are periodically replicated in 2D along the $(yz)$ plane.
 Then, despite the inherent 2D character of the capacitor, the electrostatic interactions have been computed using 3D Ewald sums upon replicating the capacitor also along the $\hat{x}$ direction, because 2D Ewald sum routines are generally considered to be less efficient than their 3D counterparts.
 No explicit test, however, has been carried out to quantify or even verify this statement for the present case. the periodicity along $x$ is equal to the combined width of the graphite (9-layer) block and of the [bmim][NTf$_2$] slab.
 In other words, no gap is left between the sample and its nearest replicas along $x$.
-The thickness of the graphite slab ($\sim 30$ \AA\ ) is the major aspect that limits the spurious interactions of the two interfaces that, because of pbc along $x$ find themselves weakly interacting through each graphite block.
+The thickness of the graphite slab ($\sim 30$ \AA\ ) is the major aspect that limits the spurious interactions of the charged interfaces and [bmim][NTf$_2$] slab across the pbc boundary.